 Additionally, Congress or FEMA will occasionally make changes to the NFIP that may impact flood insurance requirements and premium rates.
 Information on flood insurance rules, regulations, and legislative reform is available on FEMA’s website.
-The NFIP is currently revising its process for rating flood insurance policies as part of Risk Rating 2.0.
+The NFIP recently revised its process for rating flood insurance policies as part of Risk Rating 2.0.
 This new system leverages several factors unique to your property to determine flood insurance rates, including distance to a flood source, property characteristics, and types and frequency of flooding in your area.
 If you are an NFIP policyholder, you can contact your insurance company to learn more about the impact of Risk Rating 2.0 on your insurance policy.

 Reducing Flood Insurance Premiums